confluentinc/cp-docker-images/docs/quickstart.rst

   .. note::

-    You'll notice that we set the ``KAFKA_ADVERTISED_LISTENERS`` variable to ``localhost:29092``.
+    You'll notice that the ``KAFKA_ADVERTISED_LISTENERS`` variable is set to ``localhost:29092``.
 This will make Kafka accessible from outside the container by advertising it's location on the Docker host.
-We also passed in the zookeeper port we used when launching that container a moment ago.
-Because we are using ``--net=host``, the hostname for the zookeeper service can be left at ``localhost``.
+You also passed in the ZooKeeper port that you used when launching that container a moment ago.
+Because you are using ``--net=host``, the hostname for the ZooKeeper service can be left at ``localhost``.

   Let's check the logs to see the broker has booted up successfully: